Meltdown - How modern CPUs leak sensitive data by side channel attacks

 So the TLB is introduced, when the program needs to access one page of data seveal times, such as an array, it can shorten the time of each access.
 Let's say we need to read an array of data for 10 times.
 The first reading cost 300ns, after which the physical address of the page is stored in TLB cache, so the CPU don't needs to read another 2 times to locate the address where the data contains.
 That is what cache means - to increase the performance and reducing the repeating operations.

 Out-of order execution is another technique to optimize the performance of CPU.
-In most cases, CPU run instructions in a parallel, until is hits the conditional branching(jump) instruction.
+In most cases, CPU run instructions in a parallel on different cores.
+Each core has its own caches and it will run the code instruction by instruction continuously by adding its own IP (Instruction Pointer), until is hits the conditional branching(jump) instruction, where the IP register will be set to a specific location.
 However, in practical system, the CPU would run as more instructions as it could, regardless of the previous instruction is finished.

 This means, when a memory accessing instruction has been reached, the CPU would wait the memory returns and run instructions after it simultaneously.
 And when the memory returned value, the CPU would check the value to judge if the result of Out-of-order execution is correct or not.